 Since natural health products are un-regulated there is no guarantee that product claims are accurate.
 Collagen powder supplements are safe for use post-partum once you have stopped breast feeding.
 More research is needed before collagen supplements can be recommended widely for use during pre-conception, pregnancy and during breastfeeding.

 If you or someone you know is thinking about trying to conceive, going through fertility treatment or pregnant.
-Optimise your chances of success and give your baby the best start in life by having a nutrition assessment with me, your Fertility Dietitian at Fertility Nutrition.
-Book online now via my website and let’s customise my specialist knowledge to your needs.
+Optimise your chances of success and give your baby the best start in life by having a nutrition assessment a Fertility Dietitian at Fertility Nutrition.
+Book online now via our website and let’s customise our specialist knowledge to your needs.